Buzzard (film): Plot

 The film follows angry mortgage temp Marty as he cooks up small scams against the hated corporate world he's stuck in.
 Frustrated by the boring nature of his work and the low pay, Marty uses his low level crime as an outlet to rebel.
 He goes to a bank and opens checking accounts to get free deposits, takes items from his job to a local office supplies store for fraudulent refunds and intentionally injures his hand for workers’ compensation.
 One day on the job at First National Bank, Marty swipes a stack of refund checks from the company, then forges the payees' signatures to sign several of the checks over to himself.
 Later Marty's boss, Carol, tells him that the company receives images of the checks when they are cashed and can see who is cashing them.
-Fearing his scheme will be discovered, Marty goes into hiding at his co-worker Derek's basement.
+Fearing his scheme will be discovered, Marty goes into hiding at his co-worker, Derek Skiba's basement.

 While in hiding, Marty wastes his days playing video games, goofing off with Derek and sucking down Mountain Dew and frozen pizzas.
 He also starts crafting a weapon made out of steak knives and a Nintendo Power Glove inspired by Freddy Krueger's bladed glove from the Nightmare on Elm Street movies.
 Derek tells Carol that Marty is sick and can't come into work, but bungles the lie and Marty soon begins to think Carol is close to discovering what happened to the checks.
 Marty starts to run low on cash, and on a trip to the convenience store at Derek's behest the cashier cheats him out of five dollars, with security cameras capturing Marty trashing a store display in response.